Intruder arrested after breaching White House grounds

-A man scaled the fence along the southern side of the White House before midnight Friday — the first such breach reported during Donald Trump's presidency, the Secret Service said.
+A California man wearing a backpack managed to scale the fence along the southern side of the White House before midnight Friday — the first such breach reported during Donald Trump's presidency, the Secret Service said.

+And when asked if he had a pass, Tran said, "No, I am a friend of the President.
+I have an appointment," the report said.

+He also told officers, "I jumped the fence," according to the report.

-Secret Service officers arrested him on the south grounds without incident.
-The man, who was not immediately identified, had been carrying a backpack, but there were no hazardous materials found inside of it, officials said.
+They arrested him on the south grounds without incident.
+He had been carrying a backpack, and prosecutors say he was carrying two cans of mace and his passport.

-The man claimed he had an appointment with the president, according to an official with firsthand knowledge of the incident, but there was no such arranged meeting.
-Trump had been briefed on the matter.
+The man did not have a meeting with Trump, according to the Secret Service, and the president was subsequently briefed on the matter.

 "The Service did a fantastic job.
 It was a troubled person.
 It was very sad," Trump told reporters Saturday afternoon amid a meeting with members of his Cabinet.